josephedward/streamlit-secure-context/README.md

 ```
 Automates building the frontend and installing the Python package.

+## Next Steps

+- Customize CSP and sandbox flags for your deployment.
+- Integrate your actual ML model (ONNX/TFLite/TFJS) as shown in the worker guides.
+- Consider CI/CD automation to publish releases automatically.

+Happy building! 🎉

 ## Secure Deployment

 - HTTPS everywhere: Configure your Streamlit server to use TLS certificates (see docs for `server.sslCert` and `server.key` options).